 - Tawny Ports, on the other hand, develop aromas of caramel, almond, or nuts.
 They tend to be even sweeter than Ruby Port.

-- Old Vintage Port wines often are much more complex.
+- Old Vintage wines often are much more complex.
 They develop more intense nutty flavors, aromas of vanilla and dried fruit, and floral or spicy notes.

 How to Serve Port Wine